IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 <summary><b>Rationale</b></summary>

 In order to maintain Legitimacy, projects *must* remain accountable to the Technical Steering Committee (TSC).
-That means that the TSC has to operate as the final decision-making body also for disputes.
+That means that the TSC has to operate as the final decision-making body for disputes.
 But the TSC cannot arbitrate everything, so we have to have a sensible chain of decision-making bodies between an individual contributor and the TSC.

 We restrict the *right* to be heard to Committers in order to avoid the risk of being flooded with meritless issues.